Ayomidespenz/3mtt-backend/README.md

 ## 📝 Notes

-- The application automatically creates the SQLite database file and table on startup
+- The application automatically creates the database table on startup
 - Sample data is inserted if the table is empty
 - Email addresses must be unique
 - All timestamps are automatically managed
 - CORS is enabled for frontend integration
-- **No external database installation required!**

 ## 🎯 Deliverables Completed